laboon/ebook/text/98_glossary_of_terms.md

 __Hacker__: According to the Jargon File, "[a] person who enjoys exploring the details of programmable systems and how to stretch their capabilities".
 Often used in modern times to mean the same as __cracker__.

-__Happy Path__: The easiest path a user will take through the system, when the system is operating properly, without attempting to perform anything that is an __edge case__ or __corner case__.
+__Happy path__: The easiest path a user will take through the system, when the system is operating properly, without attempting to perform anything that is an __edge case__ or __corner case__.

 __Identifier__: A number or string which uniquely identifies a test case, defect, or anything else.

-__-ility requirement__: Another term for __non-functional requirement__.
-So named because many of these requirements use words ending in -ility to describe them (e.g., usability, scalability, maintainability).
+__-ility requirement__: Another term for __non-functional requirement__, so named because many of these requirements use words ending in "-ility" to describe them (e.g., usability, scalability, maintainability).

 __Impact__: When reporting defects, how the defect will affect users of the system.